 First of all, choose a spell that seems right to you and fits your goals.
 If you are a newbie, don’t be afraid to try something as easy as a non-ingredients spell.
 On the contrary, consider magick as a journey and the spells as the baby steps you take to create your own unique path.

-That’s the reason why before casting any spell, meditating and visualizing what you want and to set your intentions, is definitely a good practice to follow.
+That’s the reason why before casting any spell, meditating and visualizing what you want and setting your intentions, is definitely a good practice to follow.
 If there is any doubt whether you want this spell, it will not manifest.

 If you need some inspiration for your first spell, check my beginner-friendly spells and embark on your witchy journey today.